pchampio/EGC-2020/README.md

 years and try to predict the future.
 The principle is to apply techniques of knowledge discovery and data mining to explain the structure and evolution.

+## Dataset

+The data set consists of 1200 titles and abstracts from the articles published at the EGC conference from 2004 to 2018.

+Fields:
+  - years
+  - title
+  - abstract
+  - authors

 ## Pipeline

 - filter_extreme